threatworx/twigs/README.rst

 optional arguments:
-  -h, --help            show this help message and exit --in IN               Absolute path to input inventory file.
-Supported file
+  -h, --help            show this help message and exit --in IN               Absolute path to single input inventory file or a
+                        directory containing CSV files.
+Supported file formats
-                        formats are: PDF & CSV --assetid ASSETID     A unique ID to be assigned to the discovered asset.
+                        are: PDF & CSV
+  --assetid ASSETID     A unique ID to be assigned to the discovered asset.
                         Defaults to input filename if not specified.
 Applies only for PDF files.